Dear reader of ADxS.org, please excuse the disruption.

 • The blink rate is discussed as a biomarker for the activity of striatal D2 and D3 receptors.2930

-• A reduced blink rate was observed in ADHD,3132 which increased with stimulants.32 One study found no relevant difference in blink rate in children with ADHD.33 One study, which did not report whether ADHD subjects were medicated, found higher blink rates in children with ADHD.34 One study found an increased blink rate in children with ADHD who had been unmedicated for 24 hours only in boys.35
+• A reduced blink rate was observed in ADHD,3132 which increased with stimulants.32 One study found no relevant difference in blink rate in children with ADHD.33 One study, which does not reflect whether the persons with ADHD were medicated, found higher blink rates in children with ADHD.34 One study found increased blink rates in children with ADHD who had been unmedicated for 24 hours only in boys.35

 • In healthy adults, a reduced blink rate correlated with impulsivity.36

 Dopamine modulates non-dopaminergic signal transmission.
-Disruptions in the dopamine balance can impair glutamatergic and GABAergic signal transmission.37
+Disorders in the dopamine balance can impair glutamatergic and GABAergic signal transmission.37

 Dopamine can increase and decrease the excitability of mPFC neurons - suggesting differential modulation by dopamine depending on mPFC cell type or projection target.38

-In principle, the firing rate of dopaminergic nerve cells increases when a reward is expected.
+In principle, the firing rate of dopaminergic neurons increases when a reward is expected.
 However, there also appear to be dopaminergic nerve cells that become more active under stress.39

 Acute stress increases dopamine and noradrenaline levels even in the presence of chronic stress